viktor-ku/rldpro/README.md

 #### Goals

-- Touch the trigger in the right spot
+- Place the pallet in the right spot